N2CON TECHNOLOGY

 POA&M vs risk register vs remediation backlog

-These are related but different.
-A risk register is your inventory of risks (including those you accept).
+These are related but distinct tools.
+A risk register is your inventory of risks, including those you accept.
 A POA&M is narrower: it tracks the gaps you are actively working to close.
-A remediation backlog is the execution layer (tickets and tasks that implement the changes).
+A remediation backlog is the execution layer of tickets and tasks that implement the changes.

 If your POA&M is a spreadsheet that lives far away from operations, it becomes fiction.
 If your backlog has tasks but no program-level accountability or evidence mapping, audits become painful.
-The best setups connect these layers.
+The best setups connect these layers so that POA&M milestones map to real work tickets and closed items have verifiable evidence.

 How auditors assess a POA&M